-Each of our children were thought about, planned and brought into this world with every intention of growing our family, raising our children and watching them grow into responsible adults.
+Each of our children was thought about, planned and brought into this world with every intention of growing our family, raising our children and watching them grow into responsible adults.
 They were beautifully and wonderfully made.

 And if they had not been planned for… I would love them exactly the same.